 San Miguel Foundation is passionate about advocating for nutrition because it is vital for a child’s development.
 Children cannot fully advance physically and mentally unless the issue of hunger is addressed.
 Thus we have been supporting projects to nourish children during their first 1,000 days.
 Currently, we are also in partnership with Rise Against Hunger to address the nutrition issues of children in Tondo, Manila.

 As the CSR arm of the country’s largest food and beverage company, we, too, have a responsibility to help people live healthier lives.
-In line with this, our flagship program Better World Community aims to alleviate hunger for society’s most vulnerable and prevent malnutrition.
-One of our newest initiatives is also targeted towards improving maternal, newborn, and child health.
+In line with this, our flagship program, Better World Community, aims to alleviate hunger for society’s most vulnerable and prevent malnutrition.
+One of our newest initiatives also aims to improve maternal, newborn, and child health.
 SMC Foundation supports community centers and clinics in our host barangays.

 Being one of the Philippines’ largest conglomerates, we take the risk of climate change seriously.
 As such, we are managing our environmental impact—reducing emissions, water use, and waste across our value chain.
 The San Miguel Group has planted over a million fruit bearing, forest, and mangrove trees throughout the Philippines in an effort to protect vital watersheds.

 We aspire to raise living standards and promote self-reliance in the communities we help.
-To achieve this, San Miguel Foundation has been conducting activities such as disaster relief and rehabilitation projects in areas hit by calamities and barangay trainings to help community officials better manage their communities.
+To achieve this, San Miguel Foundation has conducted disaster relief and rehabilitation projects in areas hit by calamities and barangay training to help community officials better manage their communities.

 San Miguel Foundation has also donated over Php 2 billion for housing projects in Cagayan de Oro, Iligan City, Negros Oriental, Valenzuela and Davao.
-This is in the hopes of providing urban families a permanent home and a safe place to live and thrive in.
+This is to provide urban families with a permanent home and a safe place to live and thrive.